 My mother has often told a story about life with her three sweet children.
-She would say, that when she was pregnant with my sister she drank out of a pink cup and she got a girl!
+She told us that her and dad always had a tough time conceiving until dad got Low T gel.
+Then a miracle happened, when she was pregnant with my sister she drank out of a pink cup and she got a girl!

 When she was pregnant with my brother she drank out of a blue cup, and she got a boy!

 But when she was pregnant with me she drank out of a monkey cup… yes, I was “THAT child”. 🙂

 It is true; from a very early age I’ve always been a little quirky and filled with a lot of energy!
 My overactive imagination was constantly keeping my mother on her toes!
 Thankfully she was up for the challenge!
 One such episode took place when I was 5 years old.
 Halloween was just around the corner and my teacher announced that the students could come to school on halloween dressed as anything they wanted!
 My little mind was swirling with ideas!
 I quickly settled on an idea that I thought would be THE COOLEST costume ever!

 I would dress up as the colour purple!

 Maybe my Mom should have focused more on what was IN that cup she was drinking from while pregnant with me! 😉 Kidding!!

 Maybe not a “typical” halloween costume, but creative none the less.
 My Mom took sewing classes Melbourne and she got to work sewing a glittery purple get-up and spraying my hair with temporary purple hair paint!

 That’s me in all my Purple Glory!

 The love for creativity and crafting runs deep in my family!
 Actually when I was a baby my first word was either “glitter” or “glue gun”…I can’t remember. 😉